k11n/konstellation/website/docs/konstellation/principles.md

 Konstellation achieves this with its operator and Custom Resource Definitions.
 While it drastically simplifies what's involved in creating and managing apps, it does so by managing underlying native Kubernetes resources.

-You can access and inspect the Kube resources created by Konstellation, and they will continue to function in absense of the Konstellation operator.
+You can access and inspect the Kube resources created by Konstellation, and they will continue to function in absence of the Konstellation operator.

 ## Reproducibility and undo